Aohkne/GameVerse/README.md

    1. Home: <br>
     Welcome to my home page!
 Discover the latest news, updates, and announcements about my web games and projects.

-   3. Game: <br>
+   2. Game: <br>
-    - Tik Tac Toe:
+    - Tik Tac Toe (23-11-2023): <br>
           Experience the classic game of Tic Tac Toe in a sleek and modern interface.
 Challenge your friends  in this timeless battle of X and O
           <br><br>
-    - Flappy Bird:
+    - Flappy Bird (29-12-2023): <br>
           Fly through a maze of obstacles in this addictive and challenging game.
 With simple controls and retro-inspired graphics, Flappy Bird will keep you hooked for hours as you strive to beat your high score.
           <br><br>
-    - Pac-Man:
+    - Pac-Man (10-02-2024): <br>
           Join the iconic yellow character on a journey through mazes filled with ghosts and power-ups.
 Navigate through twists and turns, gobble up pellets, and avoid the ghosts to emerge victorious in this arcade classic.
           <br><br>
-    - Paint:
+    - Paint (24-03-2024): <br>
           Unleash your creativity with our Paint game!
 Express yourself through vibrant colours and endless possibilities.
 Whether you're a seasoned artist or just starting, Paint offers a canvas for you to create masterpieces, doodle freely, or simply have fun experimenting with different tools and brushes.

-   5. About: <br>
+   3. About: <br>
       Get in touch with me!
 Whether you have feedback, questions or suggestions, I am always ready to listen.
 Get in touch via email, social media or my online contact form.
 I appreciate your input and strive to        provide the best gaming experience possible.

 ## Getting Started
 Ready to jump into the action?
-Simply click the link below to start playing:

-<a href="https://aohkne.github.io/web_FNK" target="_blank">Play Now!</a>
+Simply click the link below to start playing: :video_game:<a href="https://aohkne.github.io/web_FNK" target="_blank">Play Now!</a>

 Join us at FNK Website and let the gaming begin!